EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 ## 📂 Contents
 This repository includes:
-✅ **Project workflow diagram** – a visual representation of the different RE stages.
+✅ **Project workflow diagram** – a visual representation of the different stages of the project.
 ✅ **Project phase tables** – a structured breakdown of inputs, activities, and outputs for each phase.
 ✅ **Epic FDS template** – a model for creating Functional Design Specifications (FDS) for Epics.
 ✅ ...